 Anne Frank House is an independent, nonprofit (501)(c)(3) organization affiliated with the Adas Israel Congregation of Washington, DC.
-Anne Frank House provides long-term supportive housing and social services to adults with chronic mental illness or other disabilities who, without our assistance, would be homeless.
+Anne Frank House provides long-term supportive housing and social services to adults with chronic mental illness or other disabilities who, without our assistance, would otherwise be homeless.

 Caring.
 To help clients live independently, Anne Frank House contracts with Friendship Place to provide needed medical, psychological and social support services.
 Friendship Place is a leading provider of these services to DC’s homeless population.